Newton Baby: The Science Behind the Safety

 Newton Baby was created out of the founders’ mission to offer the safest, healthiest, and best sleep products for babies.
 As veterans of the sleep industry (and concerned parents themselves), they had a keen understanding of the market and where current offerings came up short.
 Thus, the “revolution-airy” Newton Crib Mattress was born.

-The main component of the Newton Crib Mattress is Wovenaire, a material comprised of food-grade polymer and 90% air by volume.
-Its unique, first-of-its-kind composition allows for the highest level of airflow for babies to breathe easily and sleep soundly, thus giving parents the peace of mind they need for the only periods during which their little ones aren’t under continual surveillance.
+The main component of the Newton Crib Mattress is Wovenaire®, a material comprised of food-grade polymer and 90% air by volume.
+Its unique, first-of-its-kind composition allows for the highest level of airflow for babies to breathe easily and sleep soundly, thus giving parents the peace of mind they need while their baby is sleeping in their crib at night.

-Although experts recommend that babies sleep on their backs, rollovers inevitably occur.
-Traditional crib mattresses can pose a suffocation risk, and thus Newton Baby sought to create a safer sleep environment in the event of these particular instances.
+Although experts recommend that babies sleep on their backs, all parents know that rollovers inevitably occur and some babies just prefer to sleep on their tummy.
+Traditional crib mattresses can still pose a suffocation risk, and thus Newton Baby sought to create a safer sleep environment in the event of these particular instances.

 Study #1: Suffocation Risk